mokshaproject/moksha/docs/main/Middleware.rst

 Using the MokshaMiddleware with an existing WSGI application is quite simple.
 It will look a bit different with each framework, but here is how it looks in TurboGears2.
+If you're using Moksha as a stand-alone platform, this is automatically setup for you.

 .. code-block:: python